schulace/hurtsrental/README.txt

 Alexander Schuler.
 CSE241, spring 2017

+This was a final project for a Databases course.
+The idea was to create a relational design for a rental car company and then implement a basic command line interface for it in java using JDBC.
+All SQL creation code is in the sql folder, while java is inside of src.

-This program is brooken up into a customer interface and a managerial interface.
+This program is broken up into a customer interface and a managerial interface.
 The customer interface is designed in more of a manner as to be used by an employee helping a customer rent or reserve vehicles, but also includes ways for a customer to view their past rental history, currently active rentals, and